hotohoto/study-notes/math/054-differential-geometry-1.md

       - the inner product can be different from the dot product

-      - P corresponds to the origin in the tagent space
+      - P corresponds to the origin in the tangent space
     - consider normal vector N on the P
     - slice the surface with a hyperplane containing the normal vector N
-      - there are going to infintely many curves
+      - there are going to infinitely many curves
     - $\kappa_{1}$ and $\kappa_{2}$ going to be the max and min curvature of those curves
       - these can be found by using the spectral theorem.
   - when Gaussian curvature is a constant over the space